isomerpages/ogp-sync/_for-employees/Stop Sharing.md

 ![](/images/guide/Delete.png)

-To delete the organisation from your recipient list, **tap on the 'i' button** beside the organisation's name and **tap on 'Delete'**.
+To delete the organisation from your recipient list, click or tap on **'i'** beside the organisation's name, followed by **'Delete'**.
 This recipient will be removed from your homepage and sharing will be paused.

-You can always add it back by tapping on the 'Add recipient' button.
+You can always add the organisations back by tapping on the **'Add recipient'** button.